 "I am satisfied that Mr Peters agreed to do the work for the grant money plus the slates from the roof."

-The evidence shows that Judge Arthur Hutchinson Q.C. could not have been more wrong.
+Document no. 2The evidence shows that Judge Arthur Hutchinson Q.C. could

 I started the works in the first week of August 1985 and six weeks later, after the Bradford Council had written to Bottomley informing him that the grant money available was subject to a ceiling limit of £10,200 with a sum of only £9,180 payable towards the works from the Council, he responded by replying to them in an handwritten letter,

-"…the money is insufficient according to four builders who I have contacted.
+Document no 3." the money is insufficient according to four builders who I have contacted.
 The builder who has started the work, has now stopped, as the figure he submitted was £14,000."

 In June of 1986 Bottomley lied to one of his expert witnesses, the surveyor, Paul S. Withey, when he told him that I had costed the works at £10,200 thus causing Paul Withey thereafter in his report, to wrongly refer to this figure of £10,200 as the 'contract price.'

-In July of 1986 a Defence and Counterclaim was issued by Bottomleys legally aided barrister, John Walford, and whilst the false 'contract figure' of £10,200 was still maintained, Bottomley went into detail and was very clear and precise in claiming that 90% of this sum would be payable from the Bradford Metro Council with the remaining 10% due from himself.
+Document no.4.In July of 1986 a Defence and Counterclaim was issued by Bottomleys legally aided barrister, John Walford, and whilst the false 'contract figure' of £10,200 was still maintained, Bottomley went into detail and was very clear and precise in claiming that 90% of this sum would be payable from the Bradford Metro Council with the remaining 10% due from himself.

-"…if the said works had been carried out and completed in accordance with the said terms of the said agreement the Plaintiff would be entitled to a further £1,155."
+Document no. 5." if the said works had been carried out and completed in accordance with the said terms of the said agreement the Plaintiff would be entitled to a further £1,155."

-Bottomleys claim to Judge Hutchinson was, "…grant £9,180.00.
+Bottomleys claim to Judge Hutchinson was, " grant £9,180.00.
 Agreement was I would not pay anything only the grant figures.
 I was to pay nothing."

-The earliest documented reference to the stone slates was made in September of 1985 when Bottomley wrote to the Bradford Council,
+Document no. 6.The earliest documented reference to the stone slates was made in September of 1985 when Bottomley wrote to the Bradford Council,

-"The cottages which are to be made into one were absolutely derelict in every sense of the word with the roofs fallen in."
+Document no. 7."The cottages which are to be made into one were absolutely derelict in every sense of the word with the roofs fallen in."

 This was the truth of the situation, and seeing little value in the slates, well before the works started, and in my presence, Bottomley made an agreement, concerning any that could be salvaged, with the owner of the adjacent property, Ian Bailey.